albertattard/java-boot-camp/02 - Data Types.md

 ![Stack and Heap](assets/images/Stack%20and%20Heap.png)

-The variables are only found in the stack, and objects are only found in the heap.
-The more variables we have the more we consume from the stack.
-Having large objects, will not affect the stack as all objects data is saved in the heap.
+The variables (both types) are only found in the *Java stack*, while the objects are only found in the *Java heap*.
+The size of the *Java stack* entry for our method is directly proportional to the amount of variables our method has.

+The size of the method itself, like the number of lines of code, is not part of the *Java stack* and is stored elsewhere.

+Having large objects, will not affect the *Java stack* as all objects data is stored in the *Java heap*.

 Consider the following example